 Branched-Chain Amino Acids (BCAAs)

 Branched-chain amino acids, a.k.a.
-BCAAs, have been shown to help maintain cellular energy levels before physical activity and support a workout as well as recovery by stimulating muscle protein synthesis, explains Monica Auslander Moreno, MS, RD, LDN.
+BCAAs, help maintain cellular energy levels before physical activity and support a workout as well as recovery by stimulating muscle protein synthesis, explains Monica Auslander Moreno, MS, RD, LDN.
 Add some BCAA powder to your pre-workout shake, or look for a pre-made product, such as RSP Nutrition's AminoLean.
-Plus, it also contains caffeine, which can lead to additional increases in strength, endurance, and power.
+Plus, it also contains caffeine meant to lead to additional increases in strength, endurance, and power.